Stribild can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 - 300 mg tenofovir disproxil fumarate (brand name: Viread).

 Take Stribild with food.
-Do not take Stribild in combination with other anti-HIV medicines.
+Do not take Stribild with other HIV medicines.

 For more information on how to take Stribild, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)